davidelbe/david.elbe.me/_posts/2014-09-17-fizzbuzz-alternatives.md

 ## 3. Bug fixes

-_There are three big obvious errors in the code below.
-Which ones?_
+_"There are three big obvious errors in the code below.
+Which ones?"_

+Used with the code below or your own internal bug-ridden code snippet in the language you are working with.
+Here we are using a small ruby-method:

 {% highlight ruby %}
 def fix_spelling(name)